Do you ever wonder why your images look a bit different when you print them? Then it’s time to learn about RGB vs CMYK.

 But to create other colors, the same concept that RGB uses applies.
 For instance, a combination of cyan and magenta produces blue.
 Meanwhile, yellow and cyan make green.

-Just like RGB screens, various printing processes also vary in how they apply CMYK.
-Different options include offset printing to digital.
+Like RGB screens, various printing processes also vary in how they apply CMYK.
+Different options include offset printing to digital printing.

-Photoshop sometimes includes CMYK profiles that apply to specific commercial printers.
-So, if you’re working with professional print labs, it would be best to ask the technicians what particular type of profile they use.
+Photoshop sometimes includes CMYK profiles that apply to specific commercial printers… Are you working with professional print labs?
+If so, it’s best to ask the technicians what particular type of profile they use.

 When Should You Use RGB or CMYK?

 RGB is the default color profile for displaying digital images.
-So, if you don’t plan to print your files at all, there’s no reason to switch to other options at all.
+So if you don’t plan to print your files, there’s no reason to switch to other options.

-However, you’ll need to use CMYK if you want to publish your work.
-If you don’t, you’ll end up with inaccurate colors.
+But you need to use CMYK if you want to publish your work.
+If you don’t, you end up with inaccurate colors.

-If you’re working with a digital image, then its color profile is most likely RGB by default.
+Are you working with a digital image?
+Its color profile is likely RGB by default.

 You already know that RGB is perfect for displaying images on screens.
 But what should you do if you need to print your image?